 What Christmas memories do you have with gingerbread?
 What is your favorite way to make gingerbread?

 - 1/4 tsp. cloves

 - 1 tbsp. ginger

 - 1/2 tsp. salt

-- Whisk the flour, salt, and spices together in a bowl.
-Set aside.
+- Mix flour, salt, and spices together in a bowl.

-- Slowly mix in the flour mixture until your dough forms.
-If your dough is remarkably dry, add 1 tsp of milk until it comes together, but you don't want it sticky.
+- Slowly mix flour mixture until your dough forms.
+If the dough is dry, add milk.